wkhere/stackless/Doc/library/urllib.parse.rst

    ``b'a&\xef'``.

-.. function:: urlencode(query, doseq=False)
+.. function:: urlencode(query, doseq=False, safe='', encoding=None, errors=None)

-   Convert a mapping object or a sequence of two-element tuples  to a "url-encoded" string, suitable to pass to :func:`urlopen` above as the optional *data* argument.
+   Convert a mapping object or a sequence of two-element tuples, which may either be a :class:`str` or a :class:`bytes`,  to a "percent-encoded" string, suitable to pass to :func:`urlopen` above as the optional *data* argument.
    This is useful to pass a dictionary of form fields to a ``POST`` request.
    The resulting string is a series of ``key=value`` pairs separated by ``'&'`` characters, where both *key* and *value* are quoted using :func:`quote_plus` above.
-If the optional parameter *doseq* is present and evaluates to true, individual ``key=value`` pairs are generated for each element of the sequence.
 When a sequence of two-element tuples is used as the *query* argument, the first element of each tuple is a key and the second is a value.
+The value element in itself can be a sequence and in that case, if the optional parameter *doseq* is evaluates to *True*, individual ``key=value`` pairs separated by ``'&'`` are generated for each element of the value sequence for the key.
 The order of parameters in the encoded string will match the order of parameter tuples in the sequence.
 This module provides the functions :func:`parse_qs` and :func:`parse_qsl` which are used to parse query strings into Python data structures.

+   When *query* parameter is a :class:`str`, the *safe*, *encoding* and *error* parameters are sent the :func:`quote_plus` for encoding.

+   .. versionchanged:: 3.2
+      Query parameter supports bytes and string objects.

 .. seealso::

+   :rfc:`3986` - Uniform Resource Identifiers
+      This is the current standard (STD66).
+Any changes to urlparse module should conform to this.
+Certain deviations could be observed, which are mostly for backward compatibility purposes and for certain de-facto parsing requirements as commonly observed in major browsers.

+   :rfc:`2396` - Uniform Resource Identifiers (URI): Generic Syntax
+      Document describing the generic syntactic requirements for both Uniform Resource Names (URNs) and Uniform Resource Locators (URLs).

+   :rfc:`2368` - The mailto URL scheme.
+      Parsing requirements for mailto url schemes.

+   :rfc:`1808` - Relative Uniform Resource Locators
+      This Request For Comments includes the rules for joining an absolute and a relative URL, including a fair number of "Abnormal Examples" which govern the treatment of border cases.

    :rfc:`1738` - Uniform Resource Locators (URL)
       This specifies the formal syntax and semantics of absolute URLs.

-   :rfc:`1808` - Relative Uniform Resource Locators
-      This Request For Comments includes the rules for joining an absolute and a relative URL, including a fair number of "Abnormal Examples" which govern the treatment of border cases.

-   :rfc:`2396` - Uniform Resource Identifiers (URI): Generic Syntax
-      Document describing the generic syntactic requirements for both Uniform Resource Names (URNs) and Uniform Resource Locators (URLs).

 .. _urlparse-result-object: